Marko1310/jokeApi/README.md

 Use a tool like Postman to make requests to the API.

 ## Credits
-This API was created by Marko Cabo.
+This API was created by Marko Čabo.